LukasVindbjerg/RnD_L2B/README.md

   * `inference/`: Scripts for model inference.
   * `training/`: Scripts for training the models.

-requirements.txt: Lists required Python packages for the project.
+`requirements.txt`: Lists required Python packages for the project.

+NOTE: The trained models are not included in this Repository as this exceeds GitHub's file size limit

 ## Project Details
 The training for the different models can be found in the `src/training` directory.
 This includes scripts for training the two  T5 model (`train_t5_label_concat.py`/`train_y5_text_only.py`) and the BERT model (`train_bert.py`).